someahole/nodes/README.rst

 Current Limitations
 -------------------

-* Performance.
+* Runtime overhead.
 The current version focuses on the developer interface, and is not tuned for high performance.
 So there is overhead associated with each on-graph method that will impact programs that require high performance.